 Here’s another shot.
-Yes, I know, it’s a bit of a gob job.
-But I didn’t know if it was going to work, so I wasn’t real precise about nice clean solder joints.
+Yes, I know, the soldering was a bit of a gob job, but I didn’t know if it was going to work so I wasn’t real precise about nice clean solder joints.
 Plus, since I covered it all with electrical tape, it’s really only ugly for a few minutes.

 So the mouse is done now, and all working.
 It’s different than a regular mouse in a couple of ways.
 For one, my elbow does feel better, but there are some other adjustments I’ve got to make.
 Clicking moves the pointer.
 With a regular mouse, your pressure is applied down, toward the work surface.
 With this mouse, it’s aimed to the right.
 Working with text all day, having to highlight it and getting my cursor in the right spot, can be difficult sometimes.
 I liken it to firing a pistol.
 The act of squeezing the trigger, if it’s done wrong, will make the gun jink to one side, or up.
 The mouse is kind of the same deal.
 I’ll have to figure out how to squeeze so that the mouse doesn’t move.

 The buttons are a wee bit on the stiff side.
 I almost snagged the guts from a Logitec mouse I had kicking around, but I figured I’d just see what happened after the button switch.
 It might be fine.
 I’m noticing that as long as my hand is snug against it, my fingers are more toward the “ends” of the buttons.
 It’s easier to click out there at the end, and I’m wondering if I can involve and coordinate my thumb enough to stop the right and left wobbling.

 Any other lefties out there?
 If you end up trying this, let me know if it works for you.